code23/marketplace-laravel-sdk/README.md

 ## Before Installation

-Please be aware that installing the Marketplace SDK on a default Laravel installation will replace the base User model with the SDK User model developed to work directly with the API.
+Please be aware that installing the Marketplace Laravel SDK on a default Laravel installation will replace the base User model with the SDK User model developed to work directly with the API.

 The blade files provided by the SDK utilise Tailwind CSS so it's recommended that you install Tailwind on your Laravel instance :-